tmtsoftware/esw-web-app-example/docs/src/main/flows/base-flow.md

 Typescript
 : @@snip [Models.ts](../../../../frontend/src/models/Models.ts) { #add-models }

+@@@ note
+Now we are in the Javascript world.
+Serializing as JSON allows information to be communicated from the JVM and Scala-based backend to the Javascript/Typescript browser environment.
+@@@

 ### Add Fetch

-Implement the the following methods to consume data from our POST and GET routes in the `api.ts` file.
+Implement the following methods to consume data from our POST and GET routes in the `api.ts` file.
 These methods will be called by our React components and perform HTTP requests to the backend.
 The `post` and `get` methods are defined in `Http.ts` and handle the formatting of the request method and arguments into a proper HTTP request, as well as formatting the response.